 After locating the computer, the browser sends a request for the websites landing page.
 The web server receives the request and responds with the appropriate resources.
 Everything that appears on the page is delivered by a web server.
 Clicking on a link initiates the same procedure.
 For example, you click on a link for an image, say www.Rebel.com/magic.jpg, the browser asks the web server if it could have the file.
 If the web server is able to find the image, it sends it back; if not it returns and error message to the browser and redirects the user to an error page.
 Web servers support a wide-range of file types including: html, css, images, video and pdf, to name a few.

-If you’re ready to start serving up your content, take a look at our Hosting Service options and get your website up!
+If you’re ready to start serving up your content, take a look at our Web Hosting options and get your website up!